nevill/zongji/README.md

 ZongJi (踪迹) is pronounced as `zōng jì` in Chinese.

-This package is a "pure JS" implementation based on [`node-mysql`](https://github.com/felixge/node-mysql).
+This package is a "pure JS" implementation based on [`mysql`](https://github.com/mysqljs/mysql).
 Since v0.2.0, The native part (which was written in C++) has been dropped.

 This package has been tested to work in MySQL 5.5, 5.6, and 5.7.

+# Upcoming Release

+v0.4.7 is the last release which supports Node.js v4.x.

+The next release will be v0.5, only supports Node.js from v6.x.
+It uses a lot Ecmascript 6 features.

 ## Quick Start